Thousands of Afghan artists are still trying to flee the Taliban

 It takes a lot of people to help one artist get out of Afghanistan safely.

-Ahmad Fanoos was a well-known singer and TV personality.
+Ahmad Fanoos is a well-known singer in Afghanistan.
 Before the Taliban took over, he was a judge and performer on an American Idol-style show called Afghan Star.

 The Taliban has banned music across the country.
 At first, Fanoos didn't leave his home.
 Then, he says, he received a threatening letter from the Taliban, accusing him and his family members for being infidels for making music.
 His wife and 18-year-old son Mehran, a violinist, had gone to India.
 Another son, 25-year-old pianist Elham Fanoos, was in New York.